joerter/spdx-dashboard/README.md

 ###Communities of Interest

+SPDX
+Texas Instruments

 ###Communication

 This will primarily be handeled by email lists such as SPDX-tech and SPDX-legal.
 Moreover, voip tools such as Skype may be used in the occasion that a virtual meeting is required.

 ###Code Management

+All code sent to the SPDX Dashboard group will be managed through Pull Requests (https://help.github.com/articles/using-pull-requests) in GitHub.
+Following the pull request, the submitted code will be reviewed by all members of the Dashboard team.
+If the submitted code is accepted, the Dashboard team will pull the code and add it to the SPDX Dashboard repository.
+Following, the party that submitted the pull request will receive notification that their submission has been accepted.